 AI scribe technology can involve the collection and transfer of health information to the AI scribe vendor, so that it can be processed by the AI tool.
 Some AI scribe companies may also store this information on their servers (either inside or outside Canada).

 Physicians should therefore consider whether the AI scribe they intend to use meets the applicable privacy requirements in their jurisdiction.
-For example, privacy legislation generally requires that custodians adopt reasonable safeguards to protect personal health information under their control.
-If you are the custodian, it will be important to ensure the requisite safeguards are in place, including the use of encryption.
+For example, privacy legislation generally requires custodians to implement reasonable safeguards to protect personal health information under their control (e.g., encryption), and to ensure patient information is only used as needed to provide the service (e.g., not for secondary purposes such as model training or product improvement).
+If you are the custodian, it is also important to consider whether your clinic privacy policy mentions AI scribe use, and whether information may be processed or stored outside Canada.

-In some jurisdictions, a privacy impact assessment may also be required (or encouraged by the Privacy Commissioner) before using a new tool such as an AI scribe.
+In some jurisdictions, a privacy impact assessment (PIA) may also be required (or encouraged by the College or Privacy Commissioner) before using a new tool such as an AI scribe.
+For example, in Quebec and Alberta, PIAs are generally required before implementing new AI systems, and Quebec also requires a PIA before patient information is transferred outside of Quebec.

 If you work in a hospital or facility in which you are not the custodian, you should raise the proposed use of an AI scribe with facility administration to review privacy compliance obligations and ensure you are authorized to use the tool.